 ADT Feeds Help Care Managers

-Second, with certain patient populations, such as Medicare beneficiaries and CMS reimbursements to providers tied to hospital re-admissions, it’s key for care management teams to know who has been hospitalized for what conditions.
-Post-discharge care can be established to help prevent those patients from being hospitalized again within a 30-day period.
+Second, with certain patient populations, such as Medicare beneficiaries and CMS reimbursements to providers tied to hospital readmissions, it is key for care management teams to know who has been hospitalized for what conditions.
+Care Managers can establish Post-discharge care to help prevent those patients from being hospitalized again within 30 days.